 Although most bee species, including domestic honeybees, do their pollinating during the day, a few native bees, such as small sweat bees, work by night, using the moon and starlight to navigate through the garden.
 They pollinate evening primrose, monarda and campion.

 Night-Blooming Flowers for Moon Gardens

-A moon garden should include flowers in pale hues of yellow, blue, purple, green, white or cream, and pink, along with plants that have either silver or gray foliage.
+A moon garden can also include flowers in pale hues of yellow, blue, purple, green and pink, along with plants that have either silver or gray foliage.
 The pale blooms and silvery foliage reflect the light of the moon and stars, giving the garden a delicate glow.
-Plants with flowers that bloom at night, such as yucca, or blossoms that open at dusk and close in the morning, such as evening primrose and moonflower, are magnets for night pollinators.
+Plants with flowers that bloom at night, such as yucca, or blossoms that open at dusk and close in the morning, such as evening primrose, are magnets for night pollinators.

 Moon Garden Plants with Silver and Gray Foliage

 - Lavender: flowers of purple and blue